minxyz/infamily.github.io/faq.md

 so that everyone can use it to solve humanity’s challenges.
 The process will be managed by [WeFindX](https://wefindx.org) team and the data will be published through a digital platform the Infinity Project.

-### What data can organizations donate?
-Humanities challenges, for example specified [SDGs](https://sustainabledevelopment.un.org/sdgs) and procedural know-how from projects that use technology and science for good.

 Contact us at [ideas@infinity.family](mailto:ideas@infinity.family).